 Faber-Castell: the 9000 Series.
-It gets no better.
+It Gets No Better.

 The most famous pencil of all called the ”Green“ in Germany, officially the 9,000.
 It turned 100 in 2005.
 We present it here in a special edition to be tucked into the shirt pocket, with a holder and extender that protects the lead and conceals a sharpener.

-Graphite and colored pencils.
+Graphite Pencils and Accessories.

 ”A pencil – if you should produce it from scratch!
 Imagine humanity is gone, and you have to make a pencil yourself – it’s magic!“ (Arno Schmidt)